zwerm/composite-bs-client/README.md

 This class provides a solid implementation for BotSocket clients to build off.

-Out of the box, `AbstractBSClient` handles managing a `BSClientSocket` instance, timed automatic reconnection, making calls to render status messages, and basic botUserSessionId tracking.
+Out of the box, `AbstractBSClient` handles managing a `BSClientSocket` instance, timed automatic reconnection, making calls to render status messages, and basic client tracking.

 When extending off `AbstractBSClient`, there are two abstract protected methods that must be implemented:
 `AbstractBSClient#_renderStatusUpdate` & `AbstractBSClient#_renderLetter`.